Modelling stellar evolution in mass-transferring binaries and gravitational-wave progenitors with METISSE: Case study: Evolution of a binary system with SSE and METISSE in BSE

+Similar to the case with \pols tracks (SSE-POLS98 and METISSE-POLS98), all three systems with MESA tracks are left with a BH and MS secondary at the end of primary's life.
+While the mass of secondary remains practically unchanged in the case of METISSE-MESA-SET1, RLOF in the cases of METISSE-MESA-SET2 and METISSE-MESA-SET3 causes the secondary to accrete more than 6 \Msun\ of material and form a blue straggler star.
+In the case of METISSE-MESA-SET1, the common envelope episode reduces the separation between the stars by several hundred \Rsun{}, and mass lost in the supernova explosion of primary hardly increases the orbital separation.
+In the other two METISSE-MESA cases, only about 1\Msun{} is lost in the supernova explosion (compared to more than 3\Msun{} lost in the case with Pols tracks).
+Therefore, unlike the case with the \pols tracks, the orbital separation between the BH and MS secondary remains less than or equal to the original separation of about 2000\Rsun{}.

+This comparatively smaller orbital separation allows the secondary to fill its Roche lobe in each METISSE-MESA case and at a similar evolutionary phase as the primary.
+However for METISSE-MESA-SET1 and METISSE-MESA-SET2, the mass ratio of the binary again renders mass transfer unstable (Equation~\ref{eq:qcrit}) during the core helium burning phase and the system undergoes CE evolution.
+In both cases, the secondary loses its envelope during the CE, forming a naked helium star, but the different core masses cause the secondary to become a 1.35\Msun{} NS in the end in the case of METISSE-MESA-SET1 and a 5.27\Msun{} BH in case of METISSE-MESA-SET2.

-The case of METISSE-MESA-SET3 closely resembles the case of METISSE-MESA-SET2.
-The 25\Msun{} primary fills its Roche lobe during the HG phase, although at a later time of 8.03\,Myr, as the larger overshooting value extends the main-sequence life of the star.
-It also leads to the formation of a more massive helium core and at 8.57\,Myr, the primary becomes a naked helium star with a 10.80\Msun{} carbon-oxygen core after transferring 6.35\Msun{} to the secondary.
-It then ends its life as a 10.72\Msun{} BH.
-The secondary, which is now 21.31\Msun{}, evolves and fills its Roche lobe during the HG phase, similar to METISSE-MESA-SET2.
-However, unlike METISSE-MESA-SET2, a high core mass to total mass ratio in this case keeps mass transfer stable (Equation~\ref{eq:qcrit}) and despite reaching a similar mass ratio of primary mass to secondary mass as METISSE-MESA-SET2 during the AGB phase, the binary avoids the CE phase.
-The mass transfer remains stable but discontinuous as the star evolves through core helium burning and the AGB phase.
+A high core mass to total mass ratio keeps mass transfer stable in the case of METISSE-MESA-SET3 (Equation~\ref{eq:qcrit}) and despite reaching a similar mass ratio of primary mass to secondary mass as METISSE-MESA-SET2 during the AGB phase, the binary avoids the CE phase.
+The mass transfer remains stable but discontinuous as the star evolves through core helium burning and subsequent phases of nuclear burning.
 Finally, the secondary ends its life in a supernova at 14.28\,Myr to form a 10.89\Msun{} BH.
-The orbital separation between the two stars remains quite close to the initial value, 2092\Rsun{}, and the two BHs form a wide binary.

-In all three cases, changes in core overshooting changes the stellar radius.
-Therefore, RLOF can be initiated at a different time and evolutionary phase in the binary system which, in turn, determines the amount of mass transferred to the secondary.
-Similarly, the larger size of the helium core -- and consequently of the carbon-oxygen core -- leads to large variations in the mass of the remnant formed by the secondary, from a 10.89\Msun{} BH in the case of METISSE-MESA-SET3 (with $\alpha_{\rm OVS} =0.55$), to a 1.36\Msun{} NS in the case of METISSE-MESA-SET1 ($\alpha_{\rm OVS} =0.11$).
-The same binary can undergo 0, 1 or 2 CE events depending on the value of overshooting used in the underlying stellar models, remarkably altering the predictions of final separation between the systems.
-The evolutionary predictions in all three cases with MESA tracks are again different from the evolution computed using the \pols tracks in Section~\ref{sec:comparing_sse_metisse_with_bse}.